cs-pranali-chavan/widget-soc-overview-sankey/README.md

    - Customize the Sankey chart to display key performance indicators (KPIs) and metrics relevant to the FortiSOAR&trade;'s goals, such as incident resolution time, automation efficiency, or alert response times.

 8. **Real-time Monitoring:**
-   - Integrate the Sankey chart into a real-time monitoring dashboard within FortiSOAR to provide FortiSOAR&trade; analysts with a dynamic and up-to-date view of the security operations flow.
+   - Integrate the Sankey chart into a real-time monitoring dashboard within FortiSOAR&trade; to provide analysts with a dynamic and up-to-date view of the security operations flow.

-When implementing a Sankey chart widget in FortiSOAR, ensure that it supports dynamic updates and real-time data feeds to provide a current and accurate representation of the FortiSOAR&trade; workflow.
-Additionally, customize the chart to meet the specific needs and processes of your FortiSOAR&trade; environment.

 | [Installation](./docs/setup.md#installation) | [Configuration](./docs/setup.md#configuration) | [Usage](./docs/usage.md) |
 |----------------------------------------------|------------------------------------------------|--------------------------|